How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

-Second, we note that from the form \eqref{e:epsN} it is straightforward to see, since both terms in the objective function are non-negative, that the only way that the average RMS error $\epsilon_{(N)}$ can vanish is if both $x = 0$ and $y = 1$.
-This is of course as we should have expected -- it corresponds to the case where upon receiving $\ket{i}$ as the state to be measured, the measurement returns $i$ with certainty.
-Crucially however, due to the constraints in \eqref{e:epsN} this in turn means that both $\lambda_{\min} = 0$ and $\lambda_{\max} = 1$.
-This further means that $Q_0^{(0)}$ must have an eigenvalue $0$ and an eigenvalue $1$.
+Second, we note that from the form \eqref{quadratic1} it is straightforward to see, since both terms in the numerator are non-negative, and since the denominator cannot become negative when $0 \leq \epsilon_0,\epsilon_1 \leq 1$, that the only way that the average TVD error $\epstvd{N}$ can vanish is if $\epsilon_0 = 0$ and $\epsilon_1 = 0$.
+This is of course as we should have expected -- it corresponds to the case whereupon receiving $\ket{i}$ as the state to be measured, the measurement returns $i$ with certainty.
+Crucially however, when considering finding the optimal error, due to the constraints in \eqref{quadratic} this in turn means that $\lambda_{\min} = 0$ and $\lambda_{\max} = 1$.
+This further means that $Q_0^{(N)}$ must have an eigenvalue $0$ and an eigenvalue $1$.
 The former condition, due to the fact that $Q_1^{(N)} = \mathbb{I} - Q_0^{(N)}$ means that $Q_1^{(N)}$ must have an eigenvalue equal to 1.
 Altogether therefore this shows that in order to have zero error, the POVM $\mathbb{Q}^{(N)}$ must be such that each of its elements has a unit eigenvalue, and then it is clear that we must arrange things such that $\ket{\Psi_0} = U\ket{0}\ket{\Omega}$ and $\ket{\Psi_1} = U\ket{1}\ket{\Omega}$ are the corresponding eigenvectors.

-Conversely, the above shows that if $\lambda_{\min} > 0$ or $\lambda_{\max} < 1$, we will for certain have $\epsilon_{(N)} > 0$, corresponding to an imperfect reproduction of the target von Neumann measurement.
-Therefore our problem has reduced to the study of the eigenvalues of the POVM $\mathbb{Q}^{(N)}$, and in particular how well we can arrange it such that each POVM element $Q^{(N)}_a$ has a unit eigenvalue.
+Conversely, the above shows that if $\lambda_{\min} > 0$ or $\lambda_{\max} < 1$, we will for certain have $\epstvd{N}^* > 0$, corresponding to an imperfect reproduction of the target complete von Neumann measurement.
+Therefore, our problem has reduced to the study of the eigenvalues of the POVM $\mathbb{Q}^{(N)}$, and in particular how close to 1 we can arrange the largest eigenvalue of $Q_0^{(N)}$ to be.